Safiul-Azam/power-hack-distribution-client/README.md

 ## React bootstrap project

-* i tried to do everything. but jwt authentication is new for me. i used before firebase.
+* i tried to do everything. but jwt authentication is new for me. so i could not authenticate by jwt
-* i mean if i could get a another day i could finish it.
+* i mean if i could get a another day i could authentication through jwt .
 * and i used in my site pagination.

 ## i used as technology